tufts-ai-robotics-group/NovelGridWorldsV2/README.md

 # Novel GridWorlds Version 2 (NovelGridWorldsV2)

-This is a redesigned version of [gtatiya/gym-novel-gridworlds](https://github.com/gtatiya/gym-novel-gridworlds), which
+This is a redesigned version of gym-novel-gridworlds, which

 > are [OpenAI Gym](https://github.com/openai/gym) environments for developing and evaluating AI agents that can detect and adapt to unknown sudden novelties in their environments.
 In each environment, the agent needs to craft objects using multiple recipes, which requires performing certain steps in some sequence.